 All About Stile and Rail Door Parts and Uses

 Have you ever noticed how certain doors instantly change the character of a room without demanding attention?
-That’s what the design of a stile and rail door does.

 So what gives these doors their appeal, and why are they still widely used today?
 Let’s give it a read.